awslabs/aws-dotnet-messaging/docs/design/telemetry-design.md

 The AWS Message Processing Framework for .NET provides support for [AWS X-Ray](https://aws.amazon.com/xray/) and [OpenTelemetry](https://opentelemetry.io/).
 Each provider is implemented in separate packages ensuring users are only including the provider and its dependencies for the telemetry provider they want to use.
 Each provider package implements the
 `ITelemetryProvider` interface from AWS.Messaging.
-Each package provides extensions methods to the `IMessageBusBuilder` that adds their implementation of `ITelemetryProvider` to the dependency container using IMessageBusBuilder's `AddAdditionalService` method.
+Each package provide extension methods to the `IMessageBusBuilder` that adds their implementation of `ITelemetryProvider` to the dependency container using IMessageBusBuilder's `AddAdditionalService` method.

 Users and third-party vendors can add support for additional telemetry providers by implementing the `ITelemetryProvider` interface and providing extension methods to register